google/docsy/userguide/content/en/docs/get-started/other-options.md

 ---
 title: Other setup options
+description: Create a new Docsy site with Docsy using Git or NPM
 date: 2021-12-08T09:22:27+01:00
+spelling: cSpell:ignore docsy gohugo hugo myproject
 weight: 2
-description:
-  Create a new Docsy site with Docsy as a Git submodule or cloned theme
 ---

 If you don't want to use